The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and merger history: Results

 Figure \ref{SFH_BarStrengths} presents the average $\Delta$SFR$_{\text{fr}}$ for galaxies categorized by bar strength, with the size of each data point corresponding to $|\Delta\text{SFR}|$, which is the total displaced mass, within the given age bin.
 This visualization allows us to analyze how the bar strength influences the estimation of the SFR across different radial regions and epochs.
 To ensure the reliability of the trends shown for each bar strength bin, we impose a completeness threshold: the average is only computed for a given age bin if more than 35\% of the galaxies in that group have nonzero SFR\textsubscript{Birth} values in that bin, ensuring that only star-forming regions contribute to the computed averages.
 This criterion helps avoid bias from under-sampled bins and ensures that the displayed trends reflect representative behavior across the galaxy subsample.

 Focusing first on the innermost radial bin (represented in red) in Figure \ref{SFH_BarStrengths}, we observe a clear trend at early times (before 9 Gyr ago), where increasing bar strength generally leads to a shift from underestimation to overestimation of the SFR by up to 40\%.
-For galaxies with the stronger bars ($A_2/A_0 < 0.6$), such as the MW \citep{Khoperskov2024}, this trend even increases the overestimation of the SFR by up to 75\% after 9 Gyr ago.
+For galaxies with the stronger bars ($0.5 < A_2/A_0 < 0.6$), such as the MW \citep{Khoperskov2024}, this trend even increases the overestimation of the SFR by up to 75\% after 9 Gyr ago.
 This overestimation is due to stars that were originally born in the intermediate inner region (orange line) that later migrated inward along bar-driven orbital resonances.
 As a result, the present-day concentration of stars in the center gives the impression that significant star formation occurred there early on, even when it did not.
 This highlights how strong bars can amplify the impact of radial migration, complicating efforts to reconstruct the true SFH based solely on stellar distributions.
 The large point sizes in the innermost regions, especially in high bar strength bins, further emphasize this effect by indicating a greater amount of displaced stellar mass.
 Notably, we also find that in galaxies with stronger bars, the innermost radial bin shows a halt in star formation activity as early as 4 Gyr ago, suggesting that bar driven gas dynamics may suppress late time central star formation.
 This is consistent with observations of barred galaxies, where bars are found to quench central star formation by driving gas inward and stabilizing the inner disk \citep{Geron2024, Renu2025}.
+It is also in line with TNG50 results showing that strong, slowly rotating bars are preferentially hosted by centrally quenched disks affected by kinetic-mode AGN feedback \citep{semczuk24}.